cdktf/cdktf-provider-datadog/docs/syntheticsTest.csharp.md

 Element to use for the step, JSON encoded string.

+Refer to the examples for a usage example showing the schema.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.66.0/docs/resources/synthetics_test#element SyntheticsTest#element}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.67.0/docs/resources/synthetics_test#element SyntheticsTest#element}

 ---